esologic/RasRig/README.md

-# Raspberry Pi Multi Camera Streaming Setup (Software)
+# RasRig (Software)

 A collection of playbooks/scripts to use Raspberry Pi's to send video into OBS to create rich, multi-camera livestreams.
+See the [blog post](https://esologic.com/stream-parts/#rasrig) for design rationale, BOMs and printable parts.

 The core tool being used here is [ansible](https://docs.ansible.com/), which enables a single computer to control many other computers (in this case Raspberry Pi's), to install software and run commands.